 If collecting a valid email from customers is step 1, you are 25% of the way to recapturing that customer.
 Customers that open the checkout abandonment email are 50% and customers that click through the email and back to your site are 75% of the way there.
 Analyze this funnel to see the effectiveness of your recovery email process at each step, adjusting and improving as the data dictates.

 Your checkout abandonment rate is the percent of customers that are leaving checkout after starting it.
 Understanding what this rate indicates — missed conversions — helps you understand its importance to your business.
 Now that you know how to calculate it, use the examples and templates to develop your own calculator, keeping it simple or adding additional calculations as well, providing data on potentially lost revenue and more.
 In this way, you not only develop a calculator to determine your checkout abandonment rate, but also the impact this is having on other aspects and components of your business.

 Learn how to choose the right metrics to track and measure, creating a list of KPIs that are most important for driving growth and conversions.
 With benchmarks and industry averages, you can determine where you should be in your respective industry and set realistic but challenging goals for yourself.
 Develop strategies to reduce abandonment as well as recover after abandonment has occurred, making the most of potential customers’ intention to buy.
-An integrated, perfected checkout experience that seamlessly overlays on your ecommerce platform can help improve the checkout experience and increase conversions.
+An integrated, full-stack checkout process that seamlessly overlays on your service can help improve the checkout experience and increase conversions.